 It is hard to get completely distanced from these many distractions.
 You can just simply go to a room where you can close the door and power off your smartphone and ignore your email.

-I would like to now present 5 reasons why staying focused is important.
+5 reasons why staying focused is important

 1 – As you focus upon a single task, trying to avoid distractions, the brain begins to focus on that task all by itself.